Golden Russet

 Tree

-The tree is hardy (Beach).
-Hansen reports it is one of the hardier old varieties; a few trees are found at Vermillion, S.D., and in northern Iowa and the southeastern corner of Minnesota, but not sufficiently hardy for general cultivation.
-Beach notes it is an early bearer (also Warder, Downing, Hansen, Budd-Hansen); in favorable locations it is a reliable cropper, bearing regularly after it reaches maturity; usually classed as a biennial bearer, but in some cases nearly an annual bearer.
-Bunyard rates fertility as moderate.
-The fruit hangs well to the tree till loosened by frost.
-It is borne on the ends of the branches, making it hard to pick; this habit and the smallness of the fruit make picking and packing comparatively expensive (Beach).
+Bearing habits: an early bearer (Warder, Downing, Hansen, Budd-Hansen).
+The tree is hardy.
+In favorable locations it is a reliable cropper, bearing regularly after it reaches maturity.
+Usually classed as a biennial bearer, but in some cases it is nearly an annual bearer (Beach).
+Hedrick: "trees are hardy, vigorous, and usually fruitful."
+Beach also notes the fruit hangs well to the tree until loosened by frost, and is borne on the ends of the branches, making it hard to pick — this habit, combined with the smallness of the fruit, makes picking and packing comparatively expensive.

 Fruit